-Nevada Parenting Time Calculator (Las Vegas)
+Nevada Parenting Time Calculator & Calendar

-common schedules used in Las Vegas and across Nevada.
-This page explains how to build a practical
+time percentage for common custody schedules used in Las Vegas and across Nevada.

 Nevada parenting plan,

-what the results mean in court, and when to speak with an
+and when to speak with an

 experienced Las Vegas child custody attorney.

-- Select a base schedule (2-2-3, 2-2-5-5, week-on/week-off, every-other-weekend) and set exchanges/holidays.
+- Select a base schedule (2-2-3, 2-2-5-5, week-on/week-off, or every-other-weekend) and enter your custody agreement start date.

 Nevada Child Support Calculator